freewillrv/movie-rental/README.md

     --> Hash with salt store that
     --> {Hash-Algo}<actual_hash_value>
 Add Unique key for userName
-Add index for (userName and password)
+No index needed for password as we will use PBKDF2

 Private Key for Auth Service
 To generate the tokens, access and refresh